tktajwar/today/README.md

 `git clone link`

-replace the *link* with the link you copied.
+replace the *link* with the link you copied and press enter.

 ## GUI